Algorithmic Pluralism: A Structural Approach To Equal Opportunity: Concluding Remarks

-\paragraph{Concluding Remarks} Fishkin's idea of opportunity pluralism makes the case that societies ought to move their structures of opportunity towards a more pluralistic model, where there are many gatekeepers and paths towards opportunities~\citep{fishkin2014bottlenecks}.
+Fishkin's idea of opportunity pluralism makes the case that societies ought to move their structures of opportunity towards a more pluralistic model, where there are many gatekeepers and paths towards opportunities~\citep{fishkin2014bottlenecks}.
 As our economy increasingly relies on artificial intelligence, we emphasize the importance of extending this idea to systems of data-driven decision-making through algorithmic pluralism.
 Towards the end of his book, Fishkin emphasizes that opportunity pluralism has vast implications for various institutions and stakeholders.
-He aspires to encourage gatekeepers who wish to help build a more pluralistic opportunity structure to reexamine and ameliorate the bottlenecks that result from how they make decisions.
-We similarly implore the data scientists responsible for designing models, gatekeepers who ultimately make decisions, and policymakers regulating algorithmic systems to isolate where they have the leverage to ameliorate bottlenecks, especially those that are most severe.
+He aspires to encourage gatekeepers who wish to help build a more pluralistic opportunity structure to re-examine and ameliorate the bottlenecks that result from how they make decisions.
+We similarly implore the data scientists responsible for designing models, gatekeepers who ultimately make decisions, and policymakers regulating algorithmic systems to determine where they have the leverage to ameliorate bottlenecks and help promote a pluralism of opportunity for all.